vedchaudhari/E-commerce/README.md

-# E-commerce : A simple front-end for ecommerce shopping website .
+# E-commerce : A front-end for ecommerce shopping website .